Translates of rational points along expanding closed horocycles on the modular surface: Introduction

 Our proof of \thmref{thm:nonequ2intro} relies on connections to Diophantine approximation theory.
 This viewpoint comes with inherent limitations; in the specific setting $y_n\asymp 1/(n^2\log^\beta n)$, Khintchine's approximation theorem guarantees full escape to the cusp almost surely, but this argument does not extend to any sequence $\{y_n\}_{n\in\N}$ that decays polynomially faster than $1/n^2$, see \secref{sec:dis} for a more detailed discussion.
 It is thus interesting to study the cases when $\{y_n\}_{n\in\N}$ is beyond the ranges in \thmref{thm:equ} and \thmref{thm:nonequ2intro}.

 Indeed, the rest of our results deal with sequences $\{y_n\}_{n\in\N}$ that can decay \textit{arbitrarily fast}, and give both positive and negative results.
-This is the main novelty of this paper; the handling of cases in which the sample points can be \textit{arbitrarily sparse} on the closed horocycles they lie on.
-Our first result in this direction confirms equidistribution almost surely along a fixed subsequence of $\N$ for \textit{any} sequence $\{y_n\}_{n\in\N}$ decaying faster than a certain explicit rate. \begin{Thm} There exists a fixed unbounded subsequence $\cN\subset \N$ such that for any sequence of positive numbers $\{y_n\}_{n\in\N}$ satisfying $y_n\ll n^{-2+4\theta}$, and for almost every $x\in \R/\Z$, both $\delta_{n,x,y_n}$ and $\delta^{\rm pr}_{n,x,y_n}$ weakly converge to $\mu_{\cM}$ as $n\in \cN$ goes to infinity. \end{Thm}
+This is the main novelty of this paper; the handling of cases in which the sample points can be \textit{arbitrarily sparse} on the closed horocycles they lie on. {{We now state the main novel aspect of this paper: \begin{Thm} For any sequence of positive numbers $\{c_n\}_{n\in\N}$, there exists a sequence $\{y_n\}_{n\in\N}$ satisfying $0<y_n<c_n$ for each $n\in\N$ and such that for almost every $x\in\R/\Z$ the set of limiting measures of $\{\delta_{n,x,y_n}\}_{n\in\N}$ and $\{\delta_{n,x,y_n}^{\rm pr}\}_{n\in\N}$ both contain the uniform measure $\mu_{\cM}$, the zero measure, and singular probability measures. \end{Thm}